akashkam559/PowerBI-Project-HR-Analytics-Employee-Attrition-Retention-Churn/README.md

 # PROJECT OVERVIEW

-• To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.
+• To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights about employees & reduce employee attriton rate & Gain employee trust & make workforce more productive & satisfaction & business success